Phillip-D-Shields/dat602-repo/project/ms1/ms1.md

 My CRUD table is based from the example given in class.
 I anticipate mulitple modifications as the project continues.

 ## SQL

 [link to myGame.sql file](files/myGame.sql)

-These mySQL DDL statements will ultimately be modified as the project continues.
+These DDL statements will ultimately be modified as the project continues.
 For now this code will act as boilerplate for future modifications.

 > #### DDL
 ![DDL code](assets/sql-ddl-ms1.png)